rmind/stdc/c_coding_style.md

 ### Object abstraction

-Objects are often "simulated" by the C programmers with a `struct` and its "public API".
+Objects are often "emulated" by the C programmers with a `struct` and its "public API".
 To enforce the information hiding principle, it is a good idea to define the structure in the source file (translation unit) and provide only the _declaration_ in the header.
 For example, `obj.c`: